VisruthSK/R.NURS/README.md

 and performance.
 This version uses the memory saving technique described in section 2.2.

+This code doesn’t parallelize the density calculation for orbit extensions but doing so is trivial.

 ## Installation

 You can install the development version of R.NURS from